subvisual/subvisual.com/src/posts/2020-06-20-tech-stack-matters.md

 ## More moving pieces equals more headaches

-Having way more parts to a tech stack that what you really need to validate your product in the market, is something I see time and time again in the wild.
+Having way more parts to a tech stack than what you really need to validate your product in the market, is something I see time and time again in the wild.
 It usually boils down to two things: